-- 14.1 Prior to the commencement of construction, it must be demonstrated to the Crown Certifier that the ESD initiatives recommended by the ESD Report prepared by LCI Consultants and dated 21 February 2023 have been incorporated into the design, construction and operation of the activity. - 14.2 The activity is to achieve compliance with Section 2.5.6 of the Health Infrastructure Engineering Services Guidelines dated 6 August 2021 (including Design Guidance Note No. 058) by attaining a minimum of 60 points in accordance with the ESD Evaluation Tool.
+- Prior to the commencement of construction, unless otherwise agreed by Hi's Executive Director - Development & Commercial, it must be demonstrated to the Crown Certifier that the ESD initiatives recommended by the ESD Report prepared by LCI and dated 23 October 2023 have been incorporated into the design, construction and operation of the activity. - 14.2 Prior to the commencement of construction, unless otherwise agreed by HI's, Executive Director - Development & Commercial, it must be demonstrated to the Crown Certifier that the that the project is able to achieve compliance with HI's Design Guidance Note No. 058 by obtaining a minimum of 60 points in accordance with the ESD evaluation tool.